Cardiomyopathy and Congestive Heart Failure Case Study

 Regenocyte is an international company that focuses on treatments utilizing the patient’s own adult stem cells.
 Regenocyte is proud to have successfully treated many patients diagnosed with what was believed to be untreatable conditions.

-George Grekos, M.D. is Chief Science officer for Regenocyte.
+Zannos George Grekos, M.D. is Chief Science officer for Regenocyte.
 Dr. Grekos is a Cardiologist with extensive experience in the field of stem cell therapy.
 In collaboration with major international treatment and research centers, he has developed many of the protocols used for adult stem cell therapy throughout the world.
 Dr. Grekos also trains physicians in the evaluation and treatment of patients receiving stem cell therapy.
 He was appointed to the Science Advisory Board of the United States’ Repair Stem Cell Institute.
 Regenocyte Therapeutic treats heart disease, lung diseases and neurologic disease.
+Dr Grekos does not practice medicine in the United States.